privacyguides/privacyguides.org/docs/os/macos-overview.md

 ##### App Sandbox

+On macOS, whether an app is sandboxed is determnined by the developer when they sign it.

 macOS apps submitted to the App Store after June 1, 2012 are required to be sandboxed using the [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox).

 <div class="admonition warning" markdown>